Printfil Manual - Customizing the deployment

 Running multiple Printfil copies on the same PC, with different configurations

-The Printfil's Setup program places a shortcut to Printfil.exe in the commonstartup Windows folder (Start -> All Programs -> AutoStart) so that Printfil is automatically executed each time an user login the machine.
+If you haven't unticked the option at installation time, the Printfil's Setup program places a shortcut to Printfil.exe in the commonstartup Windows folder (Start -> All Programs -> Startup) so that Printfil is automatically executed each time an user login the machine.

 This makes Printfil starting automatically on Client Windows OS's, at the PC bootup, while on Terminal Server environments a different Printfil instance is run for each remote user logging in the server; each one with the user's specific configuration, automatically managed by Printfil.

 In some cases however, you may want to run multiple Printfil instances yourself, even on Client OS's.
-For example, if you want to capture multiple LPT ports simultaneously, or if you want to print the same job to different printers in once.
+For example, if you want to capture multiple LPT ports and COM ports simultaneously, or if you want to print the same job to different printers in once.

 In order to run different Printfil instances on the same machine with different configurations (Printfil.ini), you'll have to replace the shortcut to Printfil.exe in the commonstartup folder with a batch file, like follows: